 When you experience any combination of these symptoms after a sudden jerk or stoppage, it is very likely that you have suffered an injury to the spine.
 In almost all cases, the inflammation and pain from a whiplash type of injury will not resolve on its own, especially if you have knocked vertebrae out of normal alignment visible on X-ray findings.
 It is highly advisable that you seek treatment with a reputable Boise whiplash specialist such as Optimal Spine & Posture.
-Dr. Justin Anderson has extensive post-graduate training in the area of diagnosis and treatment of traumatic injuries.
 We have the knowledge and experience you need in a whiplash provider as you recover from your injuries.

 There is never a general chiropractic treatment that can be used on all patients that have suffered from whiplash.
 Injuries to the spine and surrounding tissues caused by a sudden jerking of the neck and head will affect people in very different ways.
 This can depend on their position at the time of impact, their general health condition, being male or female and the forces involved in the impact.
 However, there are some generalized treatments that are frequently applicable, depending on what anatomy is injured in the event.
 Here are some of the ways you might be treated for whiplash at our Boise whiplash clinic: